abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

-The sutta tradition has a clear description that there are those who have got an insight into what the path is, what the practice is, what the actual goal is, but who are still to have the full realization of that.
+The sutta tradition has a clear description that there are those who have got an insight into what the path is, what the practice is, what the actual goal is, but who are still yet to have the full realization of that.
 It could be a very quick insight and realization, or it could take time for that to come to fruition.
 Those are the four pairs, the eight kinds of noble beings.
 It *is* a bit mysterious when we chant it.

 Q: When doubt is mentioned under the hindrances, is it mainly referring to doubt about the Buddha’s teachings?
 Are there other